 To obtain credit for a semester-long course having a final examination, a student must have attended the examination (or its equivalent approved makeup).
 To obtain credit for a year-long course having fall term and spring term examinations, a student must have attended both exams (or equivalent approved makeup).
 A student who is absent without excuse from the final examination (or the equivalent approved makeup) of a year-long course fails the entire course and receives no credit for either half of it.

-Any student who has an unexcused absence at the fall term final exam in a year-long course must either petition to withdraw from the course without credit (no later than the seventh Monday of the spring term) or petition to be allowed to continue in it in the spring term for half credit only, in which case the failing grade of ABS is permanently recorded for the fall half of the course (see Continuing for the Second Term with an Unexcused Absence on Year-long Courses— Divisible and Indivisible).
+Any student who has an unexcused absence at the fall term final exam in a year-long course must either petition to withdraw from the course without credit (no later than the seventh Monday of the spring term) or petition to be allowed to continue in it in the spring term for half credit only, in which case the failing grade of ABS is permanently recorded for the fall half of the course (see Year-long Courses).

 A student may petition for a makeup examination because of illness only if the illness is documented by medical staff at HUHS within the 24-hour period before the beginning of the examination.
 In an emergency, a student’s illness could be reported to HUHS by a private physician, before the beginning of the examination.
 The private physician must also supply a written statement to HUHS.

-Unavoidable absence from an examination resulting from causes other than illness should be reported and explained in advance to the appropriate Allston Burr Assistant Dean or Resident Dean of Freshmen.
+Unavoidable absence from an examination resulting from causes other than illness should be reported and explained in advance to the appropriate Resident Dean.

 A student whose record is unsatisfactory because of an unexcused absence from a final or makeup examination ordinarily will be placed on probation or, if the record as a whole so warrants, required to withdraw (see Procedures of the Administrative Board).